djalbat/occam-grammar-utilities/README.md

 term          ::= /\d+/ ;
 ```
 Here the first definition of the `expression` rule is directly left recursive.
-When the parser encounters this definition it will encounter a reference to the `expression` rule and, trying to execute it again, will enter an infinite loop.
+When the parser encounters this definition it happens across a reference to the `expression` rule and, trying to execute that rule again, will enter an infinite loop.

 In order to eliminate left recursion, the rules have traditionally been rewritten as follows: